V4Fire/Client/src/core/router/README.md

 # core/router

-This module provides base interfaces for a router engine and default implementation of that interfaces.
+This module provides base interfaces for a router engine and the default implementations of these interfaces.